NeuroLuke/bonnspatialmemorylab/content/authors/SvenLange/_index.md

 ---
 # Display name
-title: Tim Guth
+title: Sven Lange

 # Full name (for SEO)
-first_name: Tim
+first_name: Sven
-last_name: Guth
+last_name: Lange

 # Username (this should match the folder name)
 authors:
-  - TimGuth
+  - SvenLange

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoctoral Researcher
+role: Graduate student assistant

 # Organizations/Affiliations
 organizations: